statofu/statofu-blog/20230513/README.md

 }
 ```

-For multi-state changes, here a pure function that processes old multi states to return new multi states can be involved:
+For multi-state changes, a pure function that processes old multi states to return new multi states can be used:

 ```ts
 function uncheckWithTextCleaned([checkboxState, textareaState]: [